samir-nasibli/rl_intro_labs/README.md

 ```

 ## Note
-* if the training fails try increasing the number of iterations.
+* if the test runs fail try to increase the number of iterations for training.
 See, ```python mountain_car_dqn_1.py --help``` or ```python cart_pole_dqn_1.py --help```

 ## TODO